 The ASTE project developed the case course 'Sustainability - foodstuffs and energy' over an extended period of time starting in early 2012.
 The project was first run from January to May 2015.
 The ASTE partners include two universities, two university colleges (abbreviated UCC and UCM) and eight partnership lower secondary schools (the exact number of involved schools depends on the number of pre-service teachers enrolled each year).
-The course development process consisted of a series of meetings held to formulate the entire ASTE curriculum and thus to select the combinations of curricular items from the constituent teaching disciplines and to compose course descriptions - six interdisciplinary courses and thirteen mono-disciplinary ones.
+The course development process consisted of a series of meetings held to formulate the entire ASTE curriculum and thus to select the combinations of curricular items from the constituent teaching disciplines and to compose course descriptions - six interdisciplinary courses and thirteen mono-disciplinary ones.3 curriculum.

-The development period was so long because the ASTE project started under one national teacher education act (LU07) but came under another (LU13) in 2013, the latter having a very different structure.
-Therefore, the project group had to scrap parts of the originally developed ASTE curriculum.
 This precipitated a one-year delay in its implementation, and project group members from the two university colleges and one of the universities were tasked with reformulating the curriculum.
-The reformulated ASTE teacher education ended up being composed of four interdisciplinary courses, which must be considered the core of ASTE, and nine additional monodisciplinary courses, six courses on general pedagogy, three practicum periods and a bachelor project period.
+The reformulated ASTE teacher education ended up being composed of four interdisciplinary courses, which must be considered the core of ASTE, and nine additional mono-disciplinary courses, six courses on general pedagogy, three practicum periods and a bachelor project period.
 As the implementation of the course approached, subsequent meetings were held to plan the actual lessons, which amounted to about 72 lessons of 45-minutes duration spread over 13 weeks with four to six lessons per week.